bchap1n/bchap1n.github.io/about/about.md

 A few years later I began hearing about something called DevOps and how this was also going to make my life more fun.
 I started putting my configurations and scripts into a private GitLab repository.
 I started writing tests for my code, and using tools like Pester, Vagrant, Chef, and Boxstarter.
 I built my first Chocolatey/NuGet package using a private myget repo (corporate intune installer).
 I began building a few systems in the Azure cloud and using cloud services like Intune, Office365, Power BI, Slack, Teams, etc. I started working with CentOS, Debian, and Ubuntu systems and learning basic Linux system administration and shell script.

+## mac's are fun too
 In the Fall of 2016 my company finally gave up on managing their macbooks with SCCM, and asked my team to find a better way.
 This was the beginning of my relationship with JAMF and learning to love my Mac.
 We built a great management system using JAMF Pro, Apple DEP, and Apple Enterprise Connect.
-The users loved it because it made using their mac at work easier.
-I love JAMF because of it's awesome web based console and great API.
-I love it because doing rockstar level stuff is usually just extension attributes, configuration profiles, or simple API scripts.
+Users love it because it makes using their mac at work easier.
+JAMF has an awesome API and web based console which puts SCCM to shame.
+Doing rockstar level provisioning, automation, and reporting is simple.
+MacOS even has a good package management system available in Homebrew Cask that makes it easy to set up my mac, and of course I use it to install Powershell-core and visual-studio-code!

-# other fun stuff I do
+## other fun stuff I do
 I love electric guitar and I still play in a bay area rock'n'roll band.
 I go out to see live music, listen to a lot of music, and I like to talk about it.
 I am married and have two young boys and we love to watch baseball together.
+I also have a two really cool dogs, and about 20 chickens.